 How much will I be involved in the process?

 Will I help with interviews for my direct reports?

 Can I meet other colleagues with whom I’ll be working closely?

 If you are applying for an entry level position, ask:

 What type of training do you provide?

-What have people done in this role after they left (i.e. were they internally promoted, or did they go work for a different company)?
+What have people done in this role after they left (i.e. were they internally promoted or did they leave to work for a different company)?

 More general questions to determine company culture include:

 How would you describe the company's culture?